zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Nick begins our dialogue by saying to Jessica, “The  possibilities are endless.”
 A “possibility” is something that could happen.
 When we say something is “endless” (endless), we mean that there is no maximum – it co uld be as many as possible.
-“The possibilities are endless,” then, means that t here are many possibilities.
+“The possibilities are endless,” then, means that there are many possibilities.
 Usually we’re talking about good things that could happen.

 Nick says to Jessica, “You have to take advantage of being at the height of your career.”
 “To be at the height (height) of your care er (career)” means that you are at the best moment or the most successful moment in  your line of work, in what you do.
 Your “career” is your job.
 It’s the thing t hat you do to make money, usually.
-“To be at the height” of something means t o be at the highest point – to be at a point where, in this case, you are the most  successful.
+“To be at the height” of something means to be at the highest point – to be at a point where, in this case, you are the most  successful.
 Perhaps you are making the most money that you will ever make, or y ou are more popular than you will ever be.

-Jessica says, “I don’t know about lending my name t o a celebrity product line.”
+Jessica says, “I don’t know about lending my name to a celebrity product line.”
 “To lend” (lend) means to let someone use something  for a period of time.
 Jessica is talking about “lending her name.”
 “To le nd your name” means to let your name be associated with something else.
 In the  United States, it’s popular for certain movie stars or music stars to lend thei r name to certain products, things that companies sell.
 Sometimes they actually  sell the product using the name of the person.

 So, for example, there might be a kind of perfume t hat is sold using the name of some famous actress or singer.
 “Perfume” (perfume) is liquid that you put on your body to make you smell nice.
 Usually we use the term “perfume” to refer to what a woman would put on her body.
 Jessica doesn’t  know about – she’s not sure about – lending her name to a celebrity produc t line.
 A “celebrity” (celebrity) is a famous person.
 A famous actor, a famous singer , a famous podcaster – all of these could be celebrities, except that last exampl e.